On This Day in History: August 14

 - Oregon Territory is organized by act of Congress.

-- American Indian Wars: Second Seminole War ends, with the Seminoles forced from Florida to Oklahoma.
+- American Indian Wars: Second Seminole War ends, with the Seminoles forced from Florida.

 - The United Kingdom formally annexes the Tristan da Cunha archipelago, administering the islands from the Cape Colony in South Africa.

 - Slaves from plantations in Saint-Domingue hold a Vodou ceremony led by houngan Dutty Boukman at Bois Caïman, marking the start of the Haitian Revolution.

 - The Spanish military Villasur expedition is defeated by Pawnee and Otoe warriors near present-day Columbus, Nebraska.

 - Nine Years' War: Battle of the Yellow Ford: Irish forces under Hugh O'Neill, Earl of Tyrone, defeat an English expeditionary force under Henry Bagenal.

 - The first sighting of the Falkland Islands by John Davis.